 34. Engage Before Asking

 Remember when we talked about donor stewardship and how you should reach out with messaging other than appeals?
 We’re bringing it up again because it’s just that important.
-Your team should make relationship building the overall focus of your outreach, with appeals as your secondary focus.
+Your team should make relationship-building the overall focus of your outreach, with appeals as your secondary focus.
 Sharing content through email is an excellent way to give back to your donors by providing them something valuable and to start (or keep) building those connections.

 36. Ask for a Small Favor